Visitor and General Information

 The Boylston Historical Society and Museum is open for visiting and/or research each Tuesday and Thursday morning from 9 AM until 12 NOON or by appointment.

 Phone, Email or write us with your name, phone number, and a short message about your inquiry.

 The town of Boylston leases the "Historic Center Building" to the Society to use as its headquarters and museum.
 We refer to the building affectionately as the "Old Town Hall."
 It was built in 1830 with a grant given by Ward Nicholas Boylston who was a benefactor of the town.

 It is made of granite and has a bell tower complete with bell which is rung on special holidays.
 The downstairs contains rest rooms, meeting room, library, and a work area in the back.
 The basement contains a walk-in vault.
 Upstairs in the hall we have our museum, store, and plenty of room for lectures, slide shows, and celebrations.
 The original stage is there.
 The balcony is used to house our extensive clothing collection.

 The Boylston Historical Society Museum is open for viewing during regular opening hours.
-Admission is $2.00 for adults and FREE for children under 18 and BHSM members.
 Please write or phone or Email ahead before visiting.

 The Museum currently contains three exhibits:

 1) "The County Store" contains examples of appliances, kitchen utensils, home remedies, etc. that would have been sold at the Boylston Center Store from 1900 to 1920.